 The result?
 It's an exact mechanical fit (1.390" flange diameter) and exact temperature rating (143°F), and is used in a number of Johnson, Chrysler, and Mercruiser applications.
 In other words, it's a marine thermostat.

 The old thermostat had two holes drilled in the flange that allow a small flow of engine cooling water to get to through the thermostat at all times.
 The total hole area amounted to two 0.125" diameter holes so I simply drilled two 1/8" holes in the new thermostat.
 I believe these bypass holes accomplish two things:

-Observations with an IR thermometer show that both thermostat housing and exhaust manifold settle at something like 144°F regardless of throttle setting, so the thermostat is clearly regulating to its temperature.
+Observation showed that the two 1/8" holes may be too large because at idle the engine never really heated up.
+I closed one of the holes.
+Subsequent observations with an IR thermometer show that both thermostat housing and exhaust manifold settle at something like 144°F regardless of throttle setting, so the thermostat is clearly regulating to its temperature.